patricoferris/ocurrent-doc/README.md

 OCurrent Pipeline Documentation
 -------------------------------

+**Very much a WIP and known to be slightly incorrect, see issues...**

 A centralised and thorough set of documents for OCurrent including:

    - Basic incremental building using the eDSL